A proof-theoretic metatheorem for nonlinear semigroups generated by an accretive operator and applications: Two applications

 Now, the proof given in \cite{Pla1981} crucially relies on the use of the limit operator $\vert Ax\vert$ and some elementary properties thereof.
-For the following, we denote the expression $(x-J_tx)/t$ (which is just the Yosida approximate) by $A_tx$, in contrast to Plants notation.
+For the following, we denote the expression $(x-J_tx)/t$ (which is just the Yosida approximate) by $A_tx$, in contrast to Plant's notation.

-As discussed briefly in the introduction, one of the main theoretical obstacles in treating accretive and monotone operators is the use of extensionality in proofs as this requires one to provide some sort of quantitative modulus of uniform continuity as dictated by the monotone functional interpretation.
+As discussed in \cite{Pis2022}, one central theoretical obstacle in treating accretive and monotone operators is the use of extensionality for such operators.
 While this will be discussed in more detail in the later logical remarks, we also find here that the main convergence principle

-on which the proof of Plant relies can be recognized as a particular weak version of such a kind of extensionality statement, namely it can be shown that it is provably equivalent to the lower semi-continuity on $\mathrm{dom}A$ of the operator $\vert A\cdot\vert$ associated with $A$.
+on which the proof of Plant relies, can be recognized as a particular version of such a kind of extensionality statement, namely it can be shown that it is provably equivalent to the lower semicontinuity on $\mathrm{dom}A$ of the operator $\vert A\cdot\vert$ associated with $A$ (see Proposition \ref{pro:ROCYosida} later on).

-As in the case of the functional $\langle\cdot,\cdot\rangle_s$, the logical methodology based on the monotone Dialectica interpretation now implies the following quantitative version of this statement: under this interpretation, the statement is upgraded to the existence of a `modulus of uniform lower-semicontinuity' $\varphi:\mathbb{R}_{>0}\times \mathbb{N}\to\mathbb{R}_{>0}$ which, as will be discussed later in the logical remarks, it essentially a modulus of uniform continuity and we thus assume that $\varphi$ satisfies
+As in the case of the functional $\langle\cdot,\cdot\rangle_s$, the logical methodology based on the monotone Dialectica interpretation now implies the following quantitative version of this statement: under this interpretation, the statement is upgraded to the existence of a ``modulus of uniform lower semicontinuity'' $\varphi:\mathbb{R}_{>0}\times \mathbb{N}\to\mathbb{R}_{>0}$, i.e.\

+which, as discussed already in the context of $\langle\cdot,\cdot\rangle_s$, is essentially a modulus of uniform continuity.

 Based on the above mentioned equivalence, this modulus can then be used to derive a rate of convergence for the Yosida approximates towards $\vert Ax\vert$.